-APPENDIX N: KING'S COLLEGE ACADEMIC INTEGRITY FACULTY REPORT
+APPENDIX R: KING'S COLLEGE ACADEMIC INTEGRITY FACULTY REPORT

-Student's Name: ID Number: Faculty Member (print/sign): 1 Course: in the Student Handbook.
-Faculty member's assessment Low-Level violation: and/or penalty imposed (such small portion of the overall wor Mid-level violation: s and/or penalty imposed (such considerable portion of the overall world imposed (such consider ubstantially affects a student's final grade, because the assignment value as giving the student no credit for the work in question) consist of a erall work required for the course. results in a student receiving a grade of F in the course; possible further by the Academic Integrity Officer. nclude, in addition to describing the violation, the date of violation, and Sanction Issued: Student Section: I am aware of my rights with the Integrity Officer or the Academ e College Judicial System including the right to a hearing by the Academic ic Integrity Hearing Board.
-I admit to viola sanction issued by the faculty i ating the Academic Integrity Policy as stated above and accept the above member.
-I admit to viola above sanction issued by the f ting the Academic Integrity Policy as stated above but I do not accept the aculty member.
-I do not admit accept the above sanction issu to violating the Academic Integrity Policy as stated above and I do not ued by the faculty member.
-I do not admit the above sanction issued by t to violating the Academic Integrity Policy as stated above but I do accept he faculty member.
+Student's Name: ID Number: Faculty Member (print/sign): 1 Course: Date: in the Student Handbook.
+Faculty member's assessment of the some Low-Level violation: minimal and/or penalty imposed (such as lower small portion of the overall work required Mid-level violation: substantiand/or penalty imposed (such as givic considerable portion of the overall work required High-level violation: results it sanctions may be determined by the A ally affects a student's final grade, because the assignment value ering of a student's grade on the work in question) consist of a red for the course. ially affects a student's final grade, because the assignment value ing the student no credit for the work in question) consist of a rk required for the course. in a student receiving a grade of F in the course; possible further academic Integrity Officer. in addition to describing the violation, the date of violation, and Student Section: I am aware of my rights with the College Integrity Officer or the Academic Integri e Judicial System including the right to a hearing by the Academic rity Hearing Board.
+I admit to violating the sanction issued by the faculty member Academic Integrity Policy as stated above and accept the above r.
+I admit to violating the above sanction issued by the faculty m Academic Integrity Policy as stated above but I do not accept the nember.
+I do not admit to viola accept the above sanction issued by the ating the Academic Integrity Policy as stated above and I do not he faculty member.
+I do not admit to violat the above sanction issued by the facul ting the Academic Integrity Policy as stated above but I do accept Ity member.
 Student's Signature Date

-APPENDIX O: ACADEMIC INTEGRITY OFFICER REPORT
+APPENDIX S: ACADEMIC INTEGRITY OFFICER REPORT

 The st tudent met with the Academic Integrity Officer on (date e)

 due to (indicate number and type of violations):

-Sanct ion:
+Sancti ion:

 Acting Academic Integrity Officer: Date

 Appeal of above san ction

 This c ase was heard by the following on (date) (Check One):

 as the Academic Integrity Officer or

 Academic Integrity Hearing Board

-The d ecision of the hearing is:
+The de ecision of the hearing is:

 In violation of the Academic Integrity Policy

 Not in violation of the Academic Integrity Policy

-Sanct ion issued to the student if found in violation of the Ac ademic Integrity Policy:
+Sancti ion issued to the student if found in violation of the Ac ademic Integrity Policy:

 Academic Integrity Probation through (date):

-□ (date) Suspension from the College until
+□ (date): Suspension from the College until

 Dismissal from the College

 Sanction, in addition to, or different from, the above :

 emic Integrity Officer or of Academic Integrity Hearing Board Date

 Final Appeal Process

-writing tudent has the right to appeal this decision to the Provi g, no later than 4 p.m. on ther information on the appeal process.
+writing tudent has the right to appeal this decision to the Prov g, no later than 4 p.m. on ther information on the appeal process. ost &Vice President for Academic Affairs in Please refer to the Student Handbook